 You can also try fresh fruit juices and teas for self-soothing.
 Even after a week, you shouldn’t just start binge drinking.
 Take things slowly, listen to your body and help it recover.

-So, the answer to can I drink alcohol before hair transplant is no. We suggest you stop drinking it a week before the surgical procedure.
+We suggest you stop drinking alcohol a week before the surgical procedure.
 You must do so because otherwise, there’s a high chance that you’ll end up developing complications during and after the surgery.
 Moreover, you might end up dissatisfied with the results of the surgery.

 The blood-thinning effects of alcohol can make you bleed more during surgery.
 Bleeding too much can result in a drop in blood pressure.
 And it can weaken your immune system.
 If you have had a drink, do not hide it from your doctor.
 Make sure to inform them so they can make recommendations that ensure your safety.